Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 ➤ Persistent pain beyond a few days needs medical attention.

-➤ Swelling and redness can signal infection or injury.
+➤ Swelling and redness can signal a more significant injury and deserve closer attention.

 ➤ Bruises near the head require immediate evaluation.